8ogdanovv/backendless-tabs-jsx/README.md

 # backendless-tabs-jsx
 Te5t a55i9nment f0r the Java5cript deve1oper po5iti0n at [8ackend~1e55](backendless.com)

 This project serves as a template for a React-based application that implements tabs without backend integration.
 It showcases various components, including charts, lists, and tables, along with a navigation layout and a router component.
-The project utilizes modern web development tools and libraries such as Material-UI, Vite, React Router, and more.
+The project utilizes modern web development tools and libraries such as React, React Router, Material-UI, and more.

 ![landscape](https://github.com/vadym4che/backendless-tabs-jsx/blob/main/docs/screenshot-landscape.png)
 ![portrait](https://github.com/vadym4che/backendless-tabs-jsx/blob/main/docs/screenshot-portrait.png)